uharston/shred/README.md

 An application that is designed to connect skaters to local skate spots around the world 🌎.

-[🛹 Click here 🛹](https://primospots.herokuapp.com) to go to the live build!
+🛹 [Click here] 🛹(https://primospots.herokuapp.com) to go to the live build.

 # Getting Started